Professor and Teacher Supervisor

-Farima Pour-Khorshid is a proud Bay Area educator-organizer-scholar.
-She taught at the elementary grade levels in her community for over a decade, and supported educators locally, nationally, and internationally through her roles as a university professor, teacher supervisor, educational consultant, and community organizer.
-She is deeply committed to bridging abolition- and healing-centered engagement in education.
-Much of her work is rooted in grassroots organizing as she serves in leadership roles within the Teachers 4 Social Justice organization, the Abolitionist Teaching Network, and the National Education for Liberation Network, which organizes the Free Minds Free People conference.
+Dr. Farima Pour-Khorshid was born and raised in the Bay Area where she later taught at the elementary grade levels in her community for over a decade.
+She has supported educators locally, nationally, and internationally through her roles as a university professor, teacher supervisor, educational consultant, and community organizer.
+She is committed to abolition and healing-centered engagement within and outside of the field of education.
+Much of her work is rooted in healing centered initiatives with Flourish Agenda across the country, as well as community based and education organizing as she serves in leadership roles within the Teachers 4 Social Justice organization, the Abolitionist Teaching Network, and the National Education for Liberation Network, which organizes the Free Minds Free People conference.

 - Chabot College, A.A. in Liberal Arts, 2004

-- Awards & Distinctions
+Awards & Distinctions

-The University of California, Davis Educational Opportunity Program’s Award for Significant Impact on First-Generation Undergraduate Students Cultivating Growth, Performance and Educational Equity, 2020.
+- The University of California, Davis Educational Opportunity Program’s Award for Significant Impact on First-Generation Undergraduate Students Cultivating Growth, Performance and Educational Equity, 2020.

-Outstanding Global Glimpse Educator, 2019
+- Outstanding Global Glimpse Educator, 2019

 - International Award Winning Author for "No Estas Solo", Latino Book Award, 2018

 - Engaging Scholarship and Activism Award, 2017

 - California Legislature Assembly Certificate of Recognition for contributions to the You Are Not Alone book, presented by California Member of the Senate, Bob Weieckowski, District 10, 2016

 - Outstanding Teaching Assistant of the Year Award, Graduate Division, University of California, Santa Cruz, 2015